 Barbara’s focus in advancement work over the past twenty years has centered around creating annual and capital campaigns, major gifts and planned giving programs, and fostering donor-centered, stewardship-rich advancement programs that grow and sustain leadership giving.
 By empowering school leaders to increase their capacity to raise money, she knows she is helping make the powerful work teachers do every day possible and sustainable.

 She currently lives and works out of beautiful San Rafael, California with her husband.
-She delights in spending time with their children and their spouses, and four grandchildren - the lights of her life - whenever humanly possible.
+She delights in spending time with their children and their spouses, and five grandchildren - the lights of her life - whenever humanly possible.